 Overall, we had a leisurely, relaxed dinner.
 The service was friendly and fast.
 There was no pressure to leave after we finished so we stayed on and enjoyed some more cocktails.
 It was a comfortable place to spend the evening with both good food and a place to drink.
 I could easily see The Stonhouse becoming a regular spot for me.

 - 165 Stonhouse Street, Clapham, SW4 6BJ.
 Tel: 020 7819 9312.
 Nearest station: Clapham Common.
 For more information, visit the Stonhouse website.

 To read Metro Girl’s other restaurant and pub reviews, click here.

-Posted on 6 December 2013, in Grub, London, Nightlife and tagged Clapham, Clapham Common, eating, gastropub, london, pub, restaurants, The Stonhouse.
+Posted on 6 Dec 2013, in Grub, London, Nightlife and tagged Clapham, eating, foodie, gastropub, pub.
 Bookmark the permalink.
 Comments Off on The Stonhouse review: Hearty British fare in this cosy gastropub.